 Is Grain Bad for Dogs?

 Dogs are usually carnivores, and their digestive systems are not designed to digest grains.
 Grains can cause health problems in dogs, such as food allergies, skin problems, and obesity.
 Grain-free dog food is a better choice for dogs because it is more digestible and does not contain the health risks associated with grains.
 Grains in dog food can cause serious health problems.
 Grains are high in carbohydrates, which can result in obesity and diabetes.

 You can try making homemade dog food: A Guide to Making Your Own Healthy Homemade Dog Food

 Is Whole Wheat Bad for Dogs?

-Dogs are carnivores, and as such, their digestive system is not designed to process grains.
-While whole wheat may be nutritious for humans, it can be harmful to dogs.
+Dogs are carnivores, and their digestive system is not designed to process grains.
+While whole wheat may be nutritious for humans, it can harm dogs.
 The high levels of carbohydrates in whole wheat can cause digestive problems for dogs, leading to gas, bloating, and diarrhoea.
-Grain-free dog food is a better option for dogs, as it is made with more protein and fewer carbohydrates.
+Grain-free dog food is a better option for dogs as it is made with more protein and fewer carbohydrates.

 A Word of Caution

 There are many reasons people might choose to feed their dogs a grain-free diet.
 Some people believe that grain-free diets are healthier for dogs, while others believe that grains can cause health problems in dogs.
 Regardless of the reason, there are some things to keep in mind when feeding a dog a grain-free diet.
 Grain-free diets can be more expensive than diets with grains, and they may also be less nutritionally complete.